9magnets/iOS-Developer-and-Designer-Interview-Questions/README.md

 * What is Swift, what is Objective-C and how do they relate and compare?
 * Explain why optionals are useful in Swift.
 * Explain `NSError` and how it works (or doesn't) in Swift.
-* How does `instancetype` work and how is it useful.
+* How does `instancetype` work and how is it useful?
 * When is `let` appropriate in Swift? `var`?
 * Why and where is the `map` function useful.
 * How do you track down bugs?
 What are your tools of choice?
-* There is a bug in Cocoa.
+* You found a bug in Cocoa.
 What do you do?
 * There is a regression in a new distributed version of our app causing crashes.
-What do you do?
-How do you prevent new bugs?
+How do you mitigate it?
+How will you prevent new bugs from reaching customers?
 * How are Objective-C classes implemented?
 Describe how the Objective-C runtime is implemented.
 * What security does iOS offer to protect customers and privileged information?
-* Our app downloads data and displays it in a table view.
+* Our app downloads data and displays it immediately.
 In accordance with MVC where is the best place to perform the download?
 * How does MVC influence the design of a codebase?
 * What methods are part of the controller life-cycle?
 The view life-cycle?
 * What design patterns does iOS make use of?
 What design patterns do you use in your codebase?